Hakman90/CustomVPC/README.md

 <h1>Custom VPC</h1>

 <h2>Description</h2>
-This Project shows you how to create a custom vpc, allocating ip ranges for subnets, creating private and public subnets, IGW and A Nat Gateway
+This Project shows you how to create a custom vpc, allocating ip ranges for subnets, creating private and public subnets, IGW, Nat Gateway and Route Tables
 <br />

 <h2>Project walk-through:</h2>